BatzoglouLabSU/SIMLR/README.md

 library(SIMLR)

-We notice that on the "master" branch it is hosted the latest stable version of the code which is also available on Bioconductor on the stable repository.
-While on the "development" branch it is hosted the latest version that is on the devel repository on Bioconductor.
+The "master" branch hosts the latest stable version of the code which is also available on Bioconductor on the stable repository, while the "development" branch hosts the latest version that is on the devel repository on Bioconductor.

-We describe next our to manually install our software in case one wishes to do so.
+We describe next the procedure to manually install our software in case one wishes to do so.

 **RUNNING THE R IMPLEMENTATION**